WHATS HOT

 Dexamethasone: Its effects are the same as cortisone.

 Dexamphetamine : This drug is commonly used as a weight-loss supplement.
-However, if taken during pregnancy, it has the potential to cause heart defects in the developing fetus.
+However, if taken during , it has the potential to cause heart defects in the developing fetus.

 Diazepam: Anti-anxiety drugs can have some serious consequences if taken in large quantities late in pregnancy.
-Among these are a lowering of temperature and muscular weakness in the .
+Among these are a lowering of body temperature and muscular weakness in the newborn baby.

 Diazoxide: This can result in an abnormal distribution of fetal hair growth as well as low blood sugar levels in the newborn baby.